 ● Are they men or women?

 ● Do they already buy services or products similar to yours?
 If so, how much do they spend and how often?

 ● What are their favourite brands, and why?

 Use the answers to draw a picture of your prospects, consider the idea behind your business from their point of view, and then decide if it will meet their needs.

 To find potential customers, you have to think like one of them.
 Try searching through Facebook groups they might be members of.
 For example, do you want to start a dog sitter service in Milan?
 Try searching for “Dog owners in Milan” or “Four-legged friends in Milan” or something like that to find groups of people who might be interested in your business.
 If, on the other hand, you want to establish yourself as a wedding planner for exclusive weddings, try starting by looking at the online forums dedicated to brides or participating in wedding fairs.

 TIP: Having a clear idea of your ideal customer is key to starting your business.
 The definition of objectives and marketing personas (or your ideal customers) will help you precisely optimize the budget for marketing activities because it will allow you to reach your potential customers.

 5. Ask for opinions

 There is no better way to tell if your business will work.
-Go for it!
+Go for it and evaluate your idea!
 You don’t need to invest time and money yet to test your idea; you can create a free site in minutes with Jimdo Dolphin and use it as a showcase for your product or service.
 If you see that your idea works, you will already have at your fingertips all the advantages that a website can give you to promote your business.